by Jenny Lelwica Buttaccio

 Consider the Range of Possible Lyme Treatments

 In the acute stages of Lyme disease or coinfections, antibiotics may be able to remedy the situation quickly.
-The CDC recommends one of the following antibiotics according to weight to treat children:
+The CDC recommends one of the following antibiotics, and treatment duration varies depending on whether a patient has an EM rash, neurological symptoms, Lyme carditis, or Lyme arthritis.
+The antibiotics are dosed according to the weight of the child:

 But if symptoms go undiagnosed for a significant period of time, or if infections or symptoms linger after standard antibiotic therapy, children may require a longer course of treatment, which could include additional medications, supplements, homeopathic remedies, herbal therapies, and immune support.